Baked Ziti

 5. Bake It

-Cover with foil and bake for 20 minutes.
-Remove foil and bake another 10–15 minutes until bubbly and golden on top.
+Cover the baking dish with foil and bake for 20 minutes.
+Then, remove the foil and bake for another 10–15 minutes until bubbly and golden on top.
+Let it rest for 5–10 minutes before slicing to help everything set.

 Let it rest for 5–10 minutes before slicing in—this helps everything set.